 Thermographic Surveys can determine a buildings continuity of insulation and diagnose areas of air leakage, heat loss for BREEAM credits, building comfort mitigation and improvements to reduce building energy costs.

-Thermography is an accurate method of surveying and recording the thermal properties of a building by indicating the heat distribution over the surface of a building envelope.
+Thermography or thermographic testing is an accurate method of surveying and recording the thermal properties of a building by indicating the heat distribution over the surface of a building envelope.
 Thermography also identifies areas of damp or water ingress such as leaking roofs or leaks in underfloor heating.

 Benefits of Thermographic Surveys